AchiralAchiral

 True memory

-Forms from experience, not from explicit writes.
-Belongs to the team, not to an application.
+Forms from experience.
+Belongs to the team and its agents, not to one application.

 Achiral Emergent Memory System.